-(EUR '000) 31 December 2018 31 December 2017 Bonds issued by foreign banks Derivative financial instruments held for trading (Note 21) 8 271 - 1 Total financial assets at fair value through profit or loss 8 271 1
+(EUR '000) 31 December 2019 31 December 2018 Bonds issued by foreign banks Derivative financial instruments held for trading (Note 21) 8 322 8 271 Total financial assets at fair value through profit or loss 8 322 8 271

-^{}In 3Q 2013, the Bank purchased for the available-for-sale financial assets portfolio subordinated bonds issued by the parent company, OTP Nyrt.
+In 3Q 2013, the Bank purchased for the available-for-sale financial assets portfolio subordinated bonds issued by the parent company, OTP Nyrt.
 The proceeds from such bonds are recognised in the statement of comprehensive income as "Interest income".

 Under the issue terms and conditions, the subordinated bond has no fixed maturity as regards the face value.
 The Bank's management expected that the bond was very likely to be repaid at face value in November 2016.
 In line with the issue terms and conditions, the issuer decided not to repay the bond on the referred date.
 Interest on the bond changed from fixed to variable.
-The issuer will again have an option to repay the bond in November 2019.
-Interest income arising from this bond is recognised using the effective interest rate method totalling EUR 244 thousand in 2018 (2017: EUR 244 thousand).
+The issuer has an option to repay the bond on a quarterly basis on the day of coupon pay-out.
+Interest income arising from this bond is recognised using the effective interest rate method and totalled EUR 242 thousand in 2019 (2018: EUR 244 thousand).